mitanshu-kelaiya-inventyv/Training_2024_2025/javascript/Task_2/README.md

-# Javascript program with IIFE,Symbol data type, Rest, Spread, shift, unshift and Promise
+# JavaScript program with IIFE,Symbol data type, Rest, Spread, shift, unshift and Promise

 # Overview
 ### This program demonstrates the use of JavaScript features such as IIFE (Immediately Invoked Function Expression), Symbol data type, Promises, and array manipulation methods like shift() and unshift().
 It performs a calculation based on the sum of description of symbols in arrays and resolves or rejects a promise depending on the result.